ajit116/Django-api/README.md

 All the records mentioned in the Sheet have been added in their respective table in SQLite database. using [Querry.sql](https://github.com/ajit116/Django-api/blob/main/Querry.sql)

-Futher on going into questions
+Futher on going into questions Postman has been used to GET/ POST the records as per the requirements.

 1. Create an API to perform operations on Sales, Product Master, and Branch Master to get required results -> It can be found on http://127.0.0.1:8000/JoinOperationAPI below is the image of Json records fetched from Postman with **Date, ProductID, BranchID, Price, Quantity, ProductName, Category, BranchName, City** column respectively.